ERC-Consolidator-Grant-Däschlein-Gessner-Projekt

 Taming Highly Reactive Reagents

 Carbanions are highly reactive reagents.
 However, they can be stabilised by smart molecular design to open up new areas of application.
+This is what the CarbFunction project is all about.

 Negatively charged carbon compounds, so-called carbanions, are typically highly reactive compounds that may react very violently with air and moisture.
 Therefore, special protective measures are required for their safe handling.
 However, the high charge also results in a boast of reactivity and thus in unique properties.
 This makes them attractive, highly effective reagents, which are also used on an industrial scale in organic synthesis.
 Due to their intrinsic reactivity, they are usually only produced as an intermediate step and are rarely used as isolated substances.
 Through smart molecular design, however, carbanions can also be sufficiently stabilised, enabling researchers to study their properties and control their reactivity.